JulianOzelRose/CSS-MultiHack-Internal/README.md

 # Counter-Strike: Source - Internal Multihack
 This is a simple multihack for Counter-Strike: Source.
 Its features include aimbot, triggerbot, anti-flash, and bunnyhop hack.
-It is an internal hack, so you will need a DLL injector.
-For more details on installation and use, scroll down to the installation and use section.
+It is an internal hack, so you will need to use a DLL injector.
+For more details on installation and use, scroll down to the section below.
 Later on this README are some details about reversing the game as well as offset tables.

 ![MultiHack-Menu](https://github.com/JulianOzelRose/CSS-MultiHack-Internal/assets/95890436/4e31f08a-dab9-4977-b2ff-b7e8396da1eb)